inducer/pyopencl/doc/source/reference.rst

 .. class:: CommandQueue(context, device=None, properties=None)

-    Create a new command queue. *properties* is a list of key-value tuples, where each key must be one of :class:`command_queue_properties`.
+    Create a new command queue. *properties* is a bit field consisting of :class:`command_queue_properties` values.

     if *device* is None, one of the devices in *context* is chosen in an implementation-defined manner.